simonecaletti/SCRIPTS/plotting/nnlojet/README.md

 >>> make <obs> ORDER=LO, NLO, NNLO (default NNLO) or just
 >>> make all
+Observables with "_log" in the name are automatically plotted with a log scale on the x axis.

 Alternatively, use bash scripts in the bash/ folder.